Report updated Jun 4, 2026

 Head to Head

-The target app must pivot toward a more social or gamified experience to prevent user churn to Duolingo's superior retention loops.
+The target app must pivot toward social or competitive features to break the nemesis's hold on user retention.

 What sets 6000 Words - Learn Dutch Language & Vocabulary apart